deathworlders/online/content/books/deathworlders/chapter-58-gjallarhorn.md

 Julian seemed a bit lost in his thoughts, but just for a moment. “...Oh!
 Uh...well, that stuff started adding up.
 Also I lived out in the country and I ran to school every day, so...I just sorta...hung out with my friends, I guess.”

-“Did this *difference* ever effect the relationship?”
+“Did this *difference* ever affect the relationship?”

 “…Probably.
 They knew about me, but all we ever did was, uh, horse around, play basketball, that sorta thing.
 I wasn’t the biggest of ‘em but I was easily the strongest.
 Always was, but I didn’t do any of the school sports.
 I mean, mostly ‘cuz we were poor and couldn’t afford the equipment fees...I’d liked to have played football with Dustin.
 But, no money, and I think also ‘cuz granpa, uh...it wouldn’t be fair.
 He knew too.
 Like, *really* knew.
 But it still wasn’t *weird.”*